-The horrors of war have disturbed the minds of many young men and gave birth to the term Post-Traumatic Stress Disorder (PTSD), a mental health condition caused by a traumatic event that was either experienced or witnessed.
+The horrors of war have disturbed the minds of many young men and gave birth to the term Posttraumatic Stress Disorder (PTSD), mental health problems caused by a traumatic event that was either experienced or witnessed.

 In recent decades, psychologists and neuroscientists have expanded their understanding of the effects of trauma on the brain and discovered that soldiers are not the only victims of the condition.

 The trigger for PTSD can be any life-threatening incident, and most people suffering from the condition are undiagnosed.